Cypress Forest Public Utility District (PUD) issues: flooding, Raveneaux, parks

 Alternate Plan East 1

 (Click the picture to get a full-sized zoomable image) This is on land east of Champion Forest Drive.
-Besides PUD land, it also includes some land already owned by the County as part of Meyer Park, and assumes that the County could buy or condemn a small amount of land behind some mostly-empty retail space.
-These properties flood readily, so they are mostly unrented.
-The owners may gladly sell some or all of their land.
+Besides PUD land, it also includes some land already owned by the County at the west end of the developed portion of Meyer Park, and assumes that the County could buy or condemn a small amount of land behind some mostly-empty retail space along the south side of Cypresswood, between Dry Gully and Meyer Park.
+The retail properties flooded during Hurricane Harvey, and are still mostly unrented.
+Perhaps the County could buy those as well, although that is not included here.
+UPDATE: it turns out that on August 19, 2020 HCFCD bought the land behind that retail space on Cypresswood: about 3.22 acres, paying about $87,083 per acre.
+This may indicate that they are also thinking about putting detention in this area.
+We should encourage this!
 The county-owned area right by the water plant is scenic, with tall trees.
 However, it is not heavily used because of the smells that come from the sewage treatment plant.
 This makes it ideal as a detention basin.
 Most of the PUD land used in this case is not maintained as part of the existing Cypress Forest Park.
 The existing maintained paths in Cypress Forest Park are preserved.
 The PUD land east of Dry Gully is very scenic because the trees were never cut down for a golf course.
 It would be unfortunate to lose this very scenic area, but it is not used extensively by Champion Forest people because it is a little further away, and requires crossing over Dry Gully.
 Also, it does not appear that the PUD is maintaining their portion of the main trail heading east along Cypress Creek, east of Dry Gully.
 By the Fall of 2020, in spots there was a tight squeeze between giant ragweed plants.

 Calculations related to excavation for this case are at Alternate Plan East 1 Results Tables .